FerretPaws/WalltakerPopOutViewer/README.md

 # Known Issues
 - You must close the app twice through the system tray for it to fully close
 - The app does not support videos or gifs (Sorry!
 This is just a limitation of my knowledge of Python!)
-- Large images will clip inside the main GUI mindow but will show fine in pop-out mode.
+- Large images will clip inside the main GUI window but will show fine in pop-out mode.
 This is intentional.

 # How to install/use
 1. Download the .exe from the [Releases](https://github.com/FerretPaws/WalltakerPopOutViewer/releases) tab.
 (KEEP THE EXE INSIDE A FOLDER!!)